syncfusion-content/php-docs/PHP/DatePicker/Getting-Started.md

 # Getting Started

-This section explains briefly about the neccessary steps required to render and configure EJ DatePicker control using PHP wrapper classes.
+This section explains briefly about the necessary steps required to render and configure EJ DatePicker control using PHP wrapper classes.

 Create a PHP Project and add necessary scripts and styles with the help of the given PHP [Getting Started]() Documentation.